lmaughan921/experience-manager-brand-portal.en/help/using/configure-aem-assets-with-brand-portal.md

    >
    >Configuration via Legacy OAuth is no longer supported from April 6, 2020, and is changed to configuring via Adobe I/O.
    >

+>[!TIP]
+   >
+   >***For existing customers only***
+   >
-   >If you are an existing customer, it is recommended to continue using existing legacy OAuth Gateway configuration.
+   >It is recommended to continue using existing legacy OAuth Gateway configuration.
 In case, you encounter problems with legacy OAuth Gateway configuration,  delete the existing configuration and create new configuration via Adobe I/O.
    >

 The steps to configure AEM Assets with Brand Portal are different depending on your AEM version, and whether you are configuring for the first-time, or upgrading the existing configurations: